TheCryptek/airgap/README.md

 - [electrum]: Utilities for popular bitcoin wallet format

 ### Entropy
-- [haveged]: Dameon that acts as a software random number generator
+- [haveged]: Daemon that acts as a software random number generator
 - [rng-tools]: Daemon that supports many different hardware TRNG devices
 - [infnoise]: Fetch entropy from the Infinite Noise TRNG